MIDEAST STOCKS-Gulf stocks move little after oil slump

 In Qatar, the index barely moved as seven of the 19 blue chips rose and eight declined.
 Oil drilling service provider Gulf International Services was up 1.3 percent while liquefied natural gas transporter Qatar Gas Transport was down 0.8 percent.

-($1 = 3.7500 riyals) (Reporting by Celine Aswad)
+$1 = 3.7500 riyals Reporting by Celine Aswad